Lingga-Putra/FlexBioNeuro_NIR_ML/README.md

 # **FlexBioNeuro Project**

 Welcome to the FlexBioNeuro project repository!
-This project is part of a funded initiative aimed at optimizing the analysis of state parameters within biogas plants, specifically focusing on the anaerobic digestion process in fermenters.
+This funded project aim at optimizing the analysis of state parameters within biogas plants, specifically focusing on the anaerobic digestion process in fermenters.

 ## Background